noorsafdar999/grocery-shopping-app-flutter/README.md

 # Flutter+Firebase Online Grocery Store

-Welcome to the Flutter+Firebase Online Grocery Store repository!
+Welcome to the Flutter Firebase Online Grocery Store repository!
 This repository contains two projects: a mobile app for the grocery store and a web and mobile admin panel for managing the store.
 Both projects are built using Flutter and Firebase, offering a seamless experience across platforms.

 ## Features